 The approach involves considering each potential de-rated capacity choice (i.e. the required level to ensure it meets 3 hours LOLE) derived from a particular outcome (scenario or sensitivity) and assessing the cost of the other potential outcomes under that capacity choice to find the maximum regret cost for that potential choice.
 In other words, if a particular de-rated capacity level is chosen then this approach assesses the worst outcome (arising from under or over securing) that can be expected if a different scenario or sensitivity occurs in future.
-To do this, a base cost for that capacity.
+To do this, a base cost for that case is calculated as the cost associated with the required level of de-rated capacity.
 For the other outcome cases assessed against that de-rated capacity choice, the regret cost is defined as the absolute value of the difference between the total cost and the base cost.
 The maximum regret cost for a potential de-rated capacity level is then calculated as the highest of the regret costs across all cases, i.e. the highest cost difference arising from over or under securing.

 This process is repeated for each potential de-rated capacity choice to find the minimum of the maximum regret costs over all potential choices derived from all scenarios and sensitivities.
 The Least Worst Regret option is the potential de-rated capacity level with the minimum of the maximum regret costs.
-This is the same principle used in National Grid's Network Options Assessment (NOA)45 to choose between potential transmission network reinforcement options.
-This approach was also used to assess the volume required for National Grid's Contingency Balancing Reserve46 in 2014/15, 2015/16 and 2016/17.
+This is the same principle used in National Grid's Network Options Assessment (NOA)46 to choose between potential transmission network reinforcement options.
+This approach was also used to assess the volume required for National Grid's Contingency Balancing Reserve47 in 2014/15, 2015/16 and 2016/17.